creekorful/blog/content/posts/laravel-dynamic-smtp-mail-configuration.md

 In our scenario, we have the need to [whitelabelize](https://en.wikipedia.org/wiki/White-label_product) our application: each `User` will belongs to a `Provider` that will have custom SMTP settings.
-So when sending email to a user we need to configure dynamically the SMTP credentials to use depending on the `$user->provider`.
+So when sending email to a user we need to configure dynamically the mailer to use the SMTP credentials of `$user->provider`.

 **Can Laravel help us doing so?**